 Participants commented that the patient's chart seems a little busy with the various cards oriented on the page.
+It was also identified that users were unable to complete the tasks associated with Diagnostic Imaging Orders.

 Introduction

 The EHRUT tested for this study was ChartLogic EHR version 1.
 The EHRUT is designed as an all-in-one solution for primary care, surgical care, and other complex areas of ambulatory healthcare.
 The usability testing attempted to represent realistic exercises and conditions.